 NOTE: There are several sections of Administrative Rules and Procedures, as well as several programs, that are currently under development, revision, or implementation.
-As these change during the course of the 2019-2020 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
+As these change during the course of the 2020-2021 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
 When this takes place, a revision date will be added below the initial release date on the cover page.

-2018 Annual Safety Report for the NMSU Grants Campus
+2021 Annual Safety Report for the NMSU Grants Campus

-INTRODUCTION 1

-Section 1 - OVERVIEW 3 3

-Section 2 - EMERGENCIES AND INCIDENTS Timely Warnings and Alerts Emergency Actions Housing and Residential Facilities Fire Statistics and Fire Safety Report Missing Persons Reports If you are the Victim of a Crime Sexual Assault, Harassment, and Stalking Measures taken by NMSU NMSU Policies and Procedures Sex Offenders

-Section 3 - PROGRAMS Safety Classes and Workshops New Student Orientation Program Wellness, Alcohol, and Violence Education Program Facilities Staff & Key Control Program Bystander Intervention Program Counseling Services Other Safety and Security Programs Tips to Prevent Crime Drugs and Alcohol Other Services Available 24 25 25 25 26 26
+INTRODUCTION .
+1 Section 1 - OVERVIEW About the NMSU Grants Campus Public Safety Agencies at NMSU Safety - Everyone's Business Security of Buildings and Facilities 3 3 Section 2 - EMERGENCIES AND INCIDENTS Timely Warnings and Alerts Emergency Actions Housing and Residential Facilities Fire Statistics and Fire Safety Report Missing Persons Reports If you are the Victim of a Crime Sexual Assault, Harassment, and Stalking Measures taken by NMSU NMSU Policies and Procedures Sex Offenders 4 5 6 7 8 10 Section 3 - PROGRAMS Safety Classes and Workshops New Student Orientation Program Wellness, Alcohol, and Violence Education Program Facilities Staff & Key Control Program Bystander Intervention Program Counseling Services Other Safety and Security Programs Tips to Prevent Crime Drugs and Alcohol Other Services Available 24 25 25 25 26 26 Section 4 - CRIME STATISTICS 28 28 28 31 32 33 34 34 35 Section 5 - PHONE NUMBER REFERENCE GUIDE .
+44 APPENDIX - Maps of Campus Locations .
+45

-Section 4 - CRIME STATISTICS Drug Free Schools and Communities Monitoring of Criminal Activity & Student Organization Locations About the Crime Statistics Definitions of Clery Act Locations (General) Clery Geography Chart of Crime Statistics Crime Log/Blotter/ Tracking Crime Incidents and Reports Victim Confidentiality Off Campus Crime We Need Your Help - Report Crime!
-Responsibility for Policy Monitoring and Enforcement Legal Definitions of Crimes in New Mexico Other Definitions

-Section 5 - PHONE NUMBER REFERENCE GUIDE 44

-APPENDIX - Mans of Campus Locations 45